-As detailed in the SOF report, there is much we can feel proud about and with our new strategy established, I feel we now have a clearer and more positive future.
-Whilst lots of areas have improved, it is obvious colleagues are tired after a long winter and I am grateful for how hard people are working.
-I am optimistic the formation of the mid-Nottinghamshire Integrated Care Provider will strengthen closer working between Sherwood and partner organisations, especially the Primary Care Networks and we hope this will benefit the urgent and emergency care pathway in particular.
-Planning for winter 2019-20 has already begun and I believe we should follow a similar process to last year; listening to colleagues involved in patient care, learning from last year and following the concept we should "plan for the worst and hope for the best."
-Every month in 2018-19 performed better, as measured by the four hour standard, than the corresponding month in 2017-18 and every month was busier than the corresponding month the previous year.
-April 2019 is busier than April 2018 (8% increase in attendance as of 24 April), and an optimistic scenario is one where emergency attendance and admissions reduce in the remaining 11 months of this year compared to their 2018-19 levels.
+As detailed in the SOF report, I believe there is much we can feel proud about from the last 12 months and with our new strategy in place, I feel we now have a clear future ahead of us.
+Whilst lots of things have gone well, it is clear colleagues are very tired after a long winter and I am very grateful for how hard colleagues have worked.
+I am optimistic the formation of the mid-Nottinghamshire ICP will help to strengthen close working between SFH and partner organisations and we hope to see some of the benefit of this in the urgent and emergency care pathway.
+Planning for winter 2019-20 has already begun and I believe we should follow a similar process to last year; listening to colleagues involved in patient care, learning from last year and following the idea that we should "plan for the worst and hope for the best."
+Every month in 2018-19 performed better, as measured by the four hour performance, than the corresponding month in 2017-18 and every month was busier than the corresponding month the previous year.
+April 2019 is busier than April 2018 and you would have to be incredibly optimistic to imagine a scenario where emergency attendance and admissions will reduce this year below their 2018-19 levels.